sleepymalc/sleepymalc/README.md

 - University of Michigan majored in CoE CS & LSA Math (Honor Math Program)
 - UM-SJTU Joint institute majored in ECE

 as a junior student.
-I'm currently working on GNN, DL theory and fast graph algorithm in TCS.
+I'm currently working on theory of GNN and DL, and also fast graph algorithm in TCS.
 To learn more about me, you can find me on [LinkedIn](https://www.linkedin.com/in/pingbang-hu-78a190215/) or my [personal website](https://www.pbb.wtf).

 ## 🦾 Skills